Gopaladas/Book_review/README.md

 - Users can register, login, and submit reviews.
 - Admin can upload books and manage the library.
 - Each review links to both the user and the book via ObjectIds.
-- Book schema maintains an array of associated reviews.
+- Book schema maintains an array of associated reviews and by whom.

 ---